 - 2 Tablespoon ginger, minced (2 inch knob)

 - 1 teaspoon crushed red pepper flakes (or to taste)

-- ⅓ cup Shaoxing cooking wine (or dry sherry)
+- ⅓ cup Shaoxing rice wine (or dry sherry)

 - 1 pound live razor clams (purged)

 - ¾ teaspoon salt (or to taste)

 - Saute aromatics.
 Add oil into a medium sauté pan over medium high heat.
 Add minced garlic, ginger, and red pepper flakes and cook until aromatic, about 1-2 minutes.
 Add the Shaoxing wine or sherry to deglaze the pan.
 Let it simmer for a few seconds to cook off some alcohol.